-If you are not required to use EFTPS because you did not meet the \$200,000 threshold during 1998, or during any subsequent year, then you may voluntarily make your deposits using EFTPS.
+If you are not required to use EFTPS because you did not meet the \$200,000 threshold, then you may voluntarily make your deposits using EFTPS.
 However, if you are using EFTPS voluntarily, you will not be subject to the 10% penalty if you make a deposit using a paper coupon.

-For information about EFTPS, access the IRS web site at www.irs.gov or see Publication 966, Now a Full Range of Electronic Choices to Pay ALL Your Federal Taxes.
+For information about EFTPS, access the IRS web site on the Internet at www.eftps.gov, or see Publication 966, Now a Full Range of Electronic Choices to Pay ALL Your Federal Taxes.

-To enroll in EFTPS, call:
+To enroll in EFTPS, call one of the following phone numbers.